True Neutrality as a New Type of Flavour

-The nature itself unites all elementary particles in families of a different C-invariance \cite{1}.
-To one of them apply the earlier known C-invariant leptons $(l^{V}\neq \overline{l}^{V})$ and the Dirac neutrinos $(\nu_{l}^{V}\neq {\bar \nu}_{l}^{V})$ with vector $V_{l}$ currents.
-Among the fermions of another family one can meet the C-odd Majorana $(\nu_{M}^{A}={\bar \nu}_{M}^{A})$ neutrinos \cite{2}.
-They have their C-noninvariant Dirac $(\nu_{l}^{A}={\bar \nu}_{l}^{A})$ neutrinos \cite{3} corresponding in the united families to a kind of truly neutral leptons $(l^{A}=\overline{l}^{A})$ of axial-vector $A_{l}$ currents.
-Such a separation of fermions into the two classes of vector $(V)$ and axial-vector $(A)$ types leads us to a unified principle \cite{1} that
+Therefore, the nature itself unites all elementary particles in families of a different C-invariance.
+To one of them apply the C-invariant leptons $(l^{V}\neq \overline{l}^{V})$ and their Dirac neutrinos $(\nu_{l}^{V}\neq {\bar \nu}_{l}^{V})$ with vector $V_{l}$ currents.
+In these particles, the axial-vector interactions are absent.
+Among the fermions of another family one can meet the C-odd Majorana $(\nu_{M}^{A}={\bar \nu}_{M}^{A})$ neutrinos.
+They have their C-noninvariant Dirac $(\nu_{l}^{A}={\bar \nu}_{l}^{A})$ neutrinos [27] corresponding in united families to the kind of truly neutral leptons $(l^{A}=\overline{l}^{A})$ of axial-vector $A_{l}$ currents.
+These particles do not possess the vector interactions.
+Such a separation of fermions into the two classes of vector $(V)$ and axial-vector $(A)$ types [13] leads us to a unified principle that

-The feature of a presentation (\ref{1}) is the idea that each type of vector lepton testifies in favour of the existence of a kind of C-invariant neutrino.
+The feature of a presentation (\ref{6}) is the idea that each type of vector lepton testifies in favor of the existence of a kind of C-invariant neutrino.
 These pairs can constitute the leptonic families of a vector nature.
-We must, therefore, define their family structure in the united form \cite{4}:
+We must, therefore, define [29] their family structure in the form

-Any family possesses an individual flavour \cite{5,6}.
+Any family possesses an individual flavour [30,31].
 This gives the right to characterize each particle by the three $(l^{V}=e^{V},$ $\mu^{V},$ $\tau^{V})$ lepton flavours:

 In the framework of a conservation law of full lepton number

 or of all forms of lepton flavours